 Nationally, every college on average experienced 1 staff disruption over the three-year period (2008-2010), which systemically reflects very poorly on the FET college sector as a whole.
-At the provincial level, we see that there was also 1 disruption per college.
-In this college, no staff disruptions were reported for this period.
+At the provincial level and at this college, however, there were no staff disruptions for this period.
+This stands out from the national profile positively, reflecting well on both college and province.